Beach Towns Mourn Sandy-Ravaged Boardwalks

 "I think it was part of the heart of Belmar.
 Any time of year if it was a nice day, all of a sudden it would look like summer.
-There would be people jogging, riding bikes, walking their dogs, sitting on the boardwalk, reading newspapers .
-There were always people on the boardwalk.
+There would be people jogging, riding bikes, walking their dogs, sitting on the boardwalk, reading newspapers ... there were always people on the boardwalk," Summer says.

 That all ended when Sandy came to town.
 The storm splintered most of the boardwalk and scattered the pieces all over the shoreline.

 "I couldn't get out of my house.
-The boardwalk was at my front door so I couldn't open my front door.
+The boardwalk was at my front door so I couldn't open my front door," McGrath said.

 "The boardwalk was loosened, right?
-And then in one wave it was just picked up - in one wave - just brought right here.
+And in one wave it was just picked up and brought here, in one wave," Franconeri said.

 Pieces of the boardwalk now sit in the front yard of Franconeri's condo complex.
 Franconeri asks me if I want to take one home as a souvenir.

 "You want a small piece?
 I'm serious.
-It's right there.
-We're going to take a piece and write, gone to the beach, you know, on it.
+We're going to take a piece and write 'Gone to the beach' on it," Franconeri says.

 The same kind of destruction can be seen up and down the coast.
 In Seaside Heights, the boardwalk was largely swept out to sea and an iconic roller coaster was destroyed.
 Ironically, the most famous boardwalk of all, in Atlantic City, was largely spared.
 Over the weekend, the city held a kind of mass stroll along the boardwalk to publicize the fact that it was still standing.

 City officials say the boardwalk was spared in part because of a dune reclamation project that blocked the water from coming too far inland.
 Still, Liza Cartmell, president of the Atlantic City Alliance, says many people think the boardwalk took a big hit.

-"I mean, people just aren't ready.
-I mean, they were sweating their electricity, they couldn't leave their house.
-They were - in the north, they were in gas lines.
-So it was a huge impact to us.
+"I mean, people just weren't ready.
+They were sweating their electricity, they couldn't leave their house.
+In the north, they were in gas lines.
+So it was a huge impact to us," Cartmell says.